mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 </p>
 </details>

-A simple example in YAML of a Custom Resource that follows the schema is the following:
+A simple example in YAML of a Custom Resource that follows the schema is [`kube-green`](https://kube-green.dev/):

 <details>
 <summary>SleepInfo</summary>